 \subsection{Evaluation with different perturbation levels}

-Perturbation level ($\epsilon$ in Eq (\ref{Eq:17})) is important for adversarial training.
-In this section, we evaluate the performance of the DAT on the CIFAR-10 dataset to investigate the effect of the different $\epsilon$ settings.
+Similar to other adversarial training, perturbation level ($\epsilon$ in Eq (\ref{Eq:17})) is also important for DAT.
+In this section, we evaluate the performance of the DAT with different $\epsilon$ settings on the CIFAR-10 dataset.
 Specifically, we perform unconditional image generation with SNGAN architecture in different settings of perturbation level.
-We select several typical values for experiments such as \{0.2, 0.4, 0.6, 0.8, 1, 1.2, 1.4, 2, 3\}.
-All experiments are conducted two times independently to reduce the effect of randomness.
+We select certain classic perturbation levels for experiments such as \{0.2, 0.4, 0.6, 0.8, 1, 1.2, 1.4, 2, 3\}. {All experiments are conducted twice independently to reduce the effect of randomness.}

-As shown in Figure \ref{fig:perturbation_level}, the performance of the DAT is robust for the setting of $\epsilon$.
-And the optimal setting of $\epsilon$ is around 1.
-From the perspective of perturbation, the tiny perturbation level improves the original model marginally.
-In this case, the effect of adversarial training is limited.
-On the contrary, the strong perturbation level affects the distribution of images, which reduces performance compared to the optimal parameter settings.
-Similarly, from the perspective of gradient penalty, a tiny penalty relaxes the restriction on the discriminator Lipschitz continuity, while a strong penalty leads to the tight restriction of the discriminator Lipschitz continuity.
+As shown in Figure \ref{fig:perturbation_level}, the performance of the DAT is robust for different settings of $\epsilon$, and the optimal setting of $\epsilon$ is around 0.6.
+We analyze the impact of $\epsilon$ from two perspectives.
+From the perspective of adversarial training, the improvement of the original model by a small level of perturbation is negligible.
+In this case, the impact of adversarial training is finite.
+On the contrary, strong perturbation levels affect the distribution of the images and degrade the performance compared to the optimal parameter settings.
+Furthermore, from the perspective of gradient penalty, perturbation level is the coefficient of the gradient penalty, as shown in Eq \ref{Eq:12} and Eq \ref{Eq:15}.
+A tiny penalty relaxes the restriction on the discriminator's Lipschitz continuity, while a strong penalty leads to the tight restriction of the discriminator's Lipschitz continuity.
 Both of them affect the performance of GANs.